 A Brief History of the English Desk

 Desks first appear in the late 17th century (1600's) as bureaus, i.e. a sloping front desk in which the writing surface can be opened and closed.
 They were an adaptation of the chest of drawers onto which the writing slope was fitted.
-The bureau has subsequently become a very popular form and was made in great numbers during the 18th century.
+The bureau has subsequently become a very popular form of desk for a sitting-room and was made in great numbers during the 18th century.

-The advent of the UK Industrial Revolution, in the later part of the 18th and early 19th century, lead to the rise of a business class.
-This entrepreneurial group grew rapidly during this period and during the whole of the 19th century.
-They followed the fashions of the day and had a practical use for desks of all sizes within the workplace and at home.
-Although desks from the late 18th and early 19th century are not common they are available.
-Theyare generally made of mahogany or using mahogay veneers.
+At the start of the Industrial Revolution, in the later part of the 18th and early 19th century, we saw the rise of a new entrepreneurial class or business class, growing wealthy from the industries they spawned.
+These business people followed the fashions of the day and had a practical use for desks of all sizes within the workplace and at home.

 They were designed for domestic use in the more affluent household that could afford furniture specifically for writing.
 As writing tables became more popular with the growing middle classes in England, we start to see the introduction of the leather writing surface, which is a much more practical surface for a desk.
 The growth of industrialization and the proliferation of offices and administration roles in businesses lead to the development of the partners writing table where two people could share a desk or writing table with drawers to both sides.